RoMcGill/coding-game/README.md

 ![]insert image
 #### Frequent User Goals

--   As a Frequent User, I want there to be new code snipits for me to practice a more diverse range of code
+-   As a Frequent User, I want there to be new code blocks for me to practice a more diverse range of code

 -   As a Frequent User, I want to be able to change dificulty levels as my coding skills improve